 Switching your traditional phone system to Voice over IP used to be a massive project.

 Previously, you had two dozen other steps to set up a private branch exchange at the office.
-The technical requirements and hardware costs alone were insurmountable for small or medium-sized businesses.
+The VoIP requirements and hardware costs alone were insurmountable for small or medium-sized businesses.

-With a cloud PBX solution, this is no longer the case.
+With cloud PBX solutions, this is no longer the case.
 But it’s still a significant switch in technology.
 Don’t jump into switching to a VoIP without the right infrastructure or training in place.
 It all begins with a plan.

 With VoIP technology, voice data goes over the internet to telephone networks.
 A fast and stable internet connection is the foundation of a healthy VoIP system.